marcinsendyka/pong/README.md

 ### Running
 To run the project, Godot 4.5 is required.
 Just import the project into the Godot Editor and run the main scene (Game).

+### In depth description

+I documented some parts of the project on [small blog](https://gamedev-journal.xyz/posts/pong-project/) I created.
+Feel free to read these to learn more about node choices, explanation how / why some snippet works etc.

+## Tutorials

+in `tutorials/` directory you can find some sample scenes, showcasing nodes behavior.
+These are explained on the blog.

 [1] https://github.com/godotengine/godot-demo-projects/tree/master/2d/pong